Other Structures Coverage Explained: What Coverage B Protects

 What Is Other Structures Coverage (Coverage B)?

-Other structures coverage — formally known as Coverage B — is the section of your homeowners insurance policy that protects detached buildings and structures on your property.
+Other structures coverage, formally known as Coverage B, is the section of your homeowners insurance policy that protects detached buildings and structures on your property.
 If a storm, fire, falling tree, vandalism, or another covered peril damages your detached garage, fence, or backyard shed, Coverage B is what pays to repair or rebuild it.

 Unlike dwelling coverage, which protects the physical structure of your home, Coverage B specifically covers structures that are separated from your main house by open space.
-If a structure is attached to your home — like a deck built onto the side of the house or an attached garage — it falls under dwelling coverage instead.
+If a structure is attached to your home (like a deck built onto the side of the house or an attached garage), it falls under dwelling coverage instead.

 Coverage B is automatically included in most standard homeowners insurance policies (HO-3 and HO-5 forms) at no additional cost, making it one of the most overlooked but valuable parts of your policy.
+To see how it fits alongside the other five parts of a standard policy, review our complete guide to Coverages A through F.

 Trusted by Thousands